cstimkong/js-module-loader/README.md

 # JavaScript Module Loader

-The project is for loading Node.js modules, isolated from the built-in module system.
-It is suitable for testing the modules.
+The project provide another runtime module loader isolated from the default module loaders (global `require`, `import()` mechanism), easy for instrumenting the code.
+It is suitable for testing the JavaScript modules in an isolated environment.

-## How to use
+## How to Use

 ### General Usage Patterns